thekioskman/thekioskman/README.md

 ### Hi there 👋

+##Who am I🧐?
+I always find it hard to write these self exerts without sounding too fake, but I suppose if you are reading this, you want to know a bit about me.
+I am a creator, but not so much so in the physical sense.
+I enjoy the process of bringing things into existence, whether that's writing a story, finding a new trading strategy, or starting a company.
+Some say I’m a jack of all trades, others say I just lose interest too quickly.
+I say it’s my biggest strength and my biggest weakness.
+I take interest in and build a wide array of skills but I can’t say I’ve perfected anything.
+But a diverse skill set has allowed me to take a step back from whatever tech bubble I am currently immersed in and remember that what I am building is more than just the lines of code that make it work.

+##Skills?

 <!--
 **thekioskman/thekioskman** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.